codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 {% endhighlight %}

-We move on to packing functions now, essentially they reflect unpacking one, but on the other way around: We start from structs and union to build a bytearray.
+We move on to packing functions now, essentially they reflect unpacking ones, but acting in the opposite direction: We start from structs and unions to build a bytearray, ready to be written out over a socket.

+A sure thing to underline, where you see functions returning pointer to static structure, this trick is ok with little structure that can be instantiated on the stack and on a single-thread context.
+Passing to a multithreaded environment this approach will surely bite us in the ass, cause every pointer to packet built like this will point to the same area of memory, causing conflicts and undefined results (different from undefined behaviour, the ultimate frightening beast of C/C++), so for future improvements it will probably better to refactor these parts to `malloc` some bytes for these strucutures.

 {% highlight c %}